 PPD is a major complication of childbirth.
 Given the potential negative consequences for the mother, baby, and entire family, early detection and treatment are essential.
-Studies have shown that PPD not only responds well to treatment, but is preventable [207].
-Further, there is evidence that rates of PPD and severity of symptoms increased during the COVID-19 pandemic, attributed partially to pandemic-related stress and lack of available support [242; 243].
+Studies have shown that PPD not only responds well to treatment but is preventable or manageable with appropriate proactive measures [207].
 However, there remains a knowledge gap about PPD and its effects on women and children.
 This knowledge gap exists in most facets of society, including the healthcare sector.
 PPD remains a misunderstood illness that is often improperly diagnosed and treated.

-All healthcare professionals who treat pregnant women should assess their patients for the early warning signs and risks of PPD and undertake the appropriate courses of action [124].
+All healthcare professionals who treat pregnant patients should assess their patients for the early warning signs and risks of PPD and undertake the appropriate courses of action [124].
 Devastating cases of suicide and infanticide can be prevented, and the potential harm to families through isolation and neglect can be minimized.

-In addition to educating themselves, healthcare providers should educate all pregnant women about the symptoms of PPD and the resources available to treat it.
+In addition to educating themselves, healthcare providers should be able to disseminate this information to all pregnant patients about the symptoms of PPD and resources available.
 Screening for PPD and education about PPD should become the standard for postpartum care.
+It is instrumental that policies, procedures, and legislation are put in place to ensure the health and safety of patients and their infants during the critical postpartum period.